Jackyzaz/LeetCode/README.md

 # LeetCode
 My LeetCode Solution in thai ver.
 Would be happy if someone come and discuss together.

-For this repo, I will try to upload a new question/solution every day and write full solution every week.
+For this repo, I will try to upload a new question/solution every day and write a full solution every week.

 <br>